Localfailure581/Localfailure581/README.md

-- 👋 Hi, I’m @Localfailure581
+Hi there! 👋
+I'm LocalFailure581, a software developer with a passion for building software applications and networking.
+I specialize in JavaScript, Python, and looking to learn fullstack soon, I'm always eager to learn new technologies.

-- 🌱 I’m currently learning Javascript and Python
+🔭 I’m currently working on...
-- 💞️ I’m looking to collaborate on larger discord bots like mee6 and dyno.
+A simple gambling bot which you can find on my page
+A fallout 76 auction bot which code is currently not open source 🌱 I’m currently learning...
+How to use python without getting to deep into liberaries 💬 Ask me about...
+Network administration
+Software devolopment
-- 📫 How to reach me "local failure#0828" on discord
+📫 How to reach me...
+Email: localfailure581@gmail.com
+Discord: local failure#0828